paradigmxyz/reth/.github/SANITY_UNUSED_DEPS_ISSUE_TEMPLATE.md

 ---
-title: chore: some installed deps are not needed
+title: "chore: some installed deps are not needed"
 labels: C-debt, A-dependencies
 ---